-In Spring 2023, 40 wide-ranging projects and programs – anchored at the Johns Hopkins University building at 555 Pennsylvania Ave. – received Nexus Awards.
+In Spring 2023, 40 wide-ranging projects and programs – anchored at the Johns Hopkins University Bloomberg Center – received Nexus Awards.
 The awardees include 102 researchers and scholars from all nine academic divisions of the university.

 “The inaugural Nexus awardees will bring exceptional creativity, innovation, and energy to 555 Pennsylvania Avenue, our university’s magnificent new home in Washington, D.C..
 These new ideas and opportunities ensure our faculty’s best insights and discoveriesJHU President Ron Daniels